BoiseCodeWorks/codeworks-fs-student-guide/src/resources/wk2/02-Functions.md

 Functions are function objects.
 In JavaScript, anything that is not a primitive type (  `undefined` ,   `null` , `boolean` ,   `number` , or  `string` ) is an object.
 Objects in JavaScript are *extremely *versatile.
 Because of this, we can even pass a function as a parameter into another function.

 When a function accepts another function as a parameter, or returns a function, it is called a higher-order function.
-You've probably already used a bunch of higher order functions and don't even know it:  `Array.prototype.map` and  `Array.prototype.filter`  are higher order functions (Just to name a couple). *You can check out some of my previous articles to learn more about objects and higher order functions in JavaScript...*
+You've probably already used a bunch of higher order functions and don't even know it:  `Array.prototype.map` and  `Array.prototype.filter`  are higher order functions (Just to name a couple).

 ## Key Takeaways.